DavidChhing/guessing-game1/README.md

 ###### Last updated on 02/08/2018

 ## Brief Description
-The guessing game consists of yes or no questions about myself.
-It will also tell the user how many questions they guessed correctly about me.
-It also includes cool facts about myself, and my bio.
+The guessing game consists of 6 questions about myself.
+It will prompt the user with yes/no, or multiple choices questions.
+After the user has had a chance to take a guess for each question, a pop up message will alert the user how many questions they got correct.
+Then, it will display the answers on the webpage.
+My webpage also shares some cool facts about myself, and my bio.

 ## Projects and assigments
-+ Assignment 1
+- Assignment 1
 - index.html
 - readme.md
 - table.md